Picture This

 Complimentary on-site training services are provided upon request by McWane Ductile product engineers or sales representatives to ensure installation crews are empowered with the knowledge to complete the process.
 Engineering professionals often include on-site training by the manufacturer in the project specification to ensure training is completed.

 There is also a benefit to documented standards compared to word-of-mouth training.
 How many times in your life have you encountered a situation such as this one: A newlywed wants to cook Thanksgiving dinner.
 Her husband does not understand why she is cooking a 5-pound turkey in a 10-pound pot.
 The bride responds, "That's the way mom did it."
 The husband then asks his favorite mother-in-law the same question and receives the same response, "That's the way my mom did it."
-The husband then presents the question to grandma.
-Her response, "That was the only pot I had!"
+The husband then presents the question to Grandma.
+Her response was, "That was the only pot I had!"

 Attention to detail is of the utmost importance: